JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_06/lecture.md

 - The expression `a + b` has been also replaced with its implementation in terms of the `add_int` intrinsic and its result type annotated as Int64.
 - And the return type of the entire function body has been annotated as `Int64`.
 - The phi-instruction `%2 = φ (#1 => 1, #3 => %6)` is a **selector function**, which returns the value depending on from which branch do you come from.
 In this case, variable `%2` will have value 1, if the control was transfered from block `#1` and it will have value copied from variable `%6` if the control was transferreed from block `3` [see also](https://llvm.org/docs/LangRef.html#phi-instruction).
 The `φ` stands from *phony* variable.

-	When we have called `@code_lower`, the role of types of the argument was in selecting the approapriate function body, they are needed for multiple dispatch.
-Contrary in `@code_typed`, the types of parameters determine the choice if inner methods that needs to be called (again the multiple dispatch), which can trigger other optimization, such as inlining, which seen in `One(n)`.
+When we have called `@code_lower`, the role of types of arguments was in selecting - via multiple dispatch - the appropriate function body among different methods.
+Contrary in `@code_typed`, the types of parameters determine the choice of inner methods that need to be called (again with multiple dispatch).
+This process can trigger other optimization, such as inlining, as seen in the case of `one(n)` being replaced with `1` directly, though here this replacement is hidden in the `φ` function.

 Note that the same view of the code is offered by the `@code_warntype` macro, which we have seen in the previous [lecture](@ref perf_lecture).
 The main difference from `@code_typed` is that it highlights type instabilities with red color and shows only unoptimized view of the code.
 You can view the unoptimized code with a keyword argument `optimize=false`:
 ```julia